-The biggest challenge facing 21st century health systems is demographic change and shifting patterns of disease: high-income countries have growing numbers of older adults, and so increasing prevalence of multimorbidity, functional impairment, and dementia.
+The biggest challenge facing 21st century health systems is demographic change and shifting patterns of disease: high-middle and low-income countries alike have growing numbers of older adults, and so increasing prevalence of multimorbidity, functional impairment, and dementia.

 International evidence repeatedly demonstrates a ‘high cost, poor outcome’ paradigm for older people with serious and life-limiting illness: these populations account disproportionately for health and social care spending yet experience fragmented and uncoordinated treatment, and poor outcomes in health systems that were not designed to provide predominantly chronic care.